hei2000/Accounting-system/README.md

 ## Compilation and Execution Instructions
-Before compiling and executing the program, please download 'Makefile' and '______.cpp' to the same directory on your device.
+Before compiling and executing the program, please download all the source files, Makefile and other related sample files of this system as a ZIP from GitHub to your own device.
+Unzip the files under the same directory to prevent compilation errors.
 Make sure you have a complier installed on your device, for example, Terminal, before proceeding to the next steps.

 ### To compile the program
 In your complier, move to the directory storing all the source files and enter the following command: